mucximilian/memstats/README.md

 * FOLLOWERS:    Number of followers
 * FOLLOWING:    Number of people I follow

-A variety of statistic values is computed for the this data and each period subset (year, month, week) when the script is executed.
-The data is displayed in different graphs and summaries are stored as CSV files.
+The statistic values of the cumulative/absolute sums and means are computed for the entire dataset and each period subset (year, month, week) when the script is executed.
+Various graphs visualize the data and summaries are stored in CSV files.
+There are the following amount of plotted values:

+*33 on the total data
+*23 per yer
+*9 per month
+*5 per week

 If you want me to keep track of your Memrise learning progress as well, just contact me!